TheFujirose/Volkswagen-Beetle-Mod/README.md

 * Modified the cost in steel to be less
 * Update descriptions
 * construction skill prereq set to 5 (originally 6)
+* changed position of chem tank, gearbox, and other parts.